Artist Profile: Elizabeth Hill

 conical shaped pottery sculpture with holes in the wall and an open top.

-pottery sculpture
+Pottery sculpture

 One of the things that Elizabeth studies are the generalized structures in nature and how those structures support life and also have been used as models for the built environment.
 In this piece “Volcanic Seed Pod”, she is thinking about the similar form of some seed pods giving life to plants, volcanoes giving life to earth, and women giving life to babies.
 It seems this form holds power of creation of something more than itself.
 And that is magical.